mohdkaif2304/1/README.md

 ## News App
-Project as a part of Android Basics Nanodegree at Udacity
+This news application has been developed utilizing Retrofit, a third-party library.
+Additionally, I've seamlessly integrated a weather application within it, allowing users to search for their city's current weather using voice commands or typing.
+Through the creation of this application, I've acquired a plethora of Android-related skills, as outlined in the features below.

 ## Project Overview
 The goal is to create a News Feed app which gives a user regularly-updated news from the internet related to a particular topic, person, or location.
-In this project, use Guardian API.
+In this project, use [Guardian API](https://newsapi.org/).
 This is a well-maintained API which returns information in a JSON format.

 ## API Key Note
 You need to insert your API key.
 Go to a file named Constants.java and find the value of API_KEY.
 Replace "test" with "YOUR-API-KEY".